roukou3/DCTL/README.md

 1. Open the DaVinci Resolve LUT directory.
     * File -> Project Setting -> Color Management -> Lookup Tables -> Open LUT Folder
-2. Copy the DCTL file to the directory.
+2. Copy files(.dctl, .h) to the directory.
 3. Reboot DaVinci Resolve.

 * On macOS, there is a problem with GPU compatibility (metal).
 Please try below if the DCTL doesn't work.